-Through IT risk management, a.s.r. devotes attention to the efficiency, effectiveness and integrity of ICT, including End User Computing applications.
-The logical access control for key applications used in the financial reporting process remains a high priority in order to enhance the integrity of applications of data.
-The logical access control procedures also prevent fraud by improving segregation of duties and by conducting regular checks of actual access levels within the applications.
-Proper understanding of information, security and cyber risks is essential, reason for which continuous actions are carried out to create awareness among employees and management.
-All of a.s.r.'s security measures are tested frequently.
-In case of cyber risks a.s.r. is participating in the DNB TIBER, Threat Intel Based Ethical Hacking exercise.
+Through IT risk management, a.s.r. devotes attention to the confidentiality, integrity and availability of ICT, including End User Computations.
+The logical access control for key systems used in the financial reporting process remains a high priority in order to enhance the integrity of applications and data.
+The logical access control procedures also prevents fraud by improving segregation of duties and by offsetting current and desired access levels within the systems and applications.
+Proper understanding of information, security and cyber risks is essential and the reason for which continuous actions are carried out to create awareness among employees.
+All of a.s.r.'s security measures are tested periodically.
+To increase cyberresilience, a.s.r. is participating in de DNB Threat Intel Based Ethical Red Teaming exercise.